 As noted above, in Italy minestrone is made both with and without meat.
 It’s a soup that traditional belongs wo whose purpose is to use whatever is on hand.
 Traditionally even when meat was scarce or unaffordable, pancetta would commonly be added to create a rich, meaty-flavored broth because a little piece of pancetta goes along way in infusing a broth with the most wonderful flavor.

 A variation of minestrone is Minestrone alla Genovese from the Liguria region of northern Italy which includes pesto that’s either stirred in at the end or added to individual bowls of soup.
 If you’re going to omit the pancetta to make this a vegetarian minestrone, including some pesto will add wonderful depth of flavor to your soup.

 To make a vegetarian minestrone simply omit the pancetta and use vegetable broth.
 To make a vegan minestrone do the same and use vegan Parmesan cheese.

 Is Minestrone Soup Gluten-Free?

-Minestrone soup traditionally includes pasta and can sometimes, though less commonly, includes rice.
-To make a gluten free minestrone soup you can either use gluten free pasta or use rice instead.
+Minestrone soup traditionally includes pasta and can sometimes, though less commonly, include rice.
+To make a gluten free minestrone soup you can either use gluten free pasta or use rice.